-Side stand 1 is located on the left of the vehicle.
+The side stand 1 is located on the left of the vehicle.
 The side stand is used for parking the motorcycle.

 The side stand must be folded up during motorcycle use.
-Side stand is coupled with the safety start system; follow the riding instructions.
+The side stand is coupled with the safety starting system; follow the riding instructions.

-Side stand folded out - The vehicle can be supported on the side stand.
-The safety start system is enabled.
+• Side stand folded out - The vehicle can be supported on the side stand.
+The safety starting system is active.

 • Side stand folded in - This position is mandatory when riding the motorcycle.
-The safety start system is disabled.
+The safety starting system is inactive.